Voyageur Canoeing

 Safety is our primary concern.
 If we can’t keep you safe in the wilderness, then we won’t keep you in the wilderness.
 Amnicon fully appreciates the risks of this kind of travel and we respect that “The Lake is the Boss.”

 We have over 50 years of organizational knowledge about how to do this well.
 Our wilderness guides are trained in how to navigate on open water, and how to respond to various weather situations.
-They are also certified in Wilderness First Aid, CPR, Wilderness Water Safety, and Mental Health First Aid.
+They undergo a 3-week-long training period which includes topics like mental health first aid and group management.
+They are also certified in Wilderness First Aid, CPR, and Wilderness Water Safety.

-We WILL NOT TRAVEL if there is a small-craft advisory.
-For this reason, there is a small chance that a group might get wind-bound on an island and might not be able to get back to the mainland on their scheduled return date.
+We WILL NOT TRAVEL if there is a “small-craft advisory”, which is a weather warning determination made by the NOAA.
+These advisories are possible any time, so there is a small chance that a group might get wind-bound on an island and might not be able to get back to the mainland on their scheduled return date.
 We send extra food in case this happens, and recommend that trip participants not schedule any major plans (like flights or weddings) for the day after their trip.

 Which islands do we camp on during the trip?